+The Wu-Hausman test indicates that there is not sufficient evidence to suggest that Lnprice is not exogenous, as p(.2263) > alpha(.05), which means that Lnprice is not endogenous.

 Step XIII

 (3 points) In his textbook Econometrics: A Modern Introduction, author Michael P. Murray estimates the demand curve using the Fulton Fish Market data in much the way that we have.
 He then goes on to suggest that the day-of-the-week dummy variables appear in the demand equation, but not the supply equation.
 Whether this is true or not is debatable because fishing boat captains, knowing that certain days exhibit slack demand, may spend less time fishing on those days.
 However, let’s follow Murray’s lead and see where this takes us.
 He wants to estimate the following supply function: Sp9b